werf/werf/docs/pages/references/dappfile/git_directive.md

 Dapp decides whether to rebuild a stage or use a cached result by calculating the [stage signature](stages_diagram.html).
 This signature has no direct connection to the state of the git repository.
-Changing the code in git repository does not result in rebuilding user stages (`before_install`, `install`, `before_setup`, `setup`, and `build_artifact`).
+Changing the code in the git repository does not result in rebuilding user stages (`before_install`, `install`, `before_setup`, `setup`, and `build_artifact`).
 An exception is when user stages are dependent on files, listed in `stageDependencies` directive.
 This will be explained further.